Branis333/alu-AirBnB_clone/README.md

 #AirBnB clone - The console

+# Project description
-# This project aims to build the foundational elements for an AirBnB clone.
+1. This project aims to build the foundational elements for an AirBnB clone.
-# It focuses on creating a parent class called BaseModel responsible for instance initialization, serialization, and deserialization.
+2. It focuses on creating a parent class called BaseModel responsible for instance initialization, serialization, and deserialization.
-# The project will establish a simple flow for data management, moving between instances, dictionaries, JSON strings, and files.
+3. The project will establish a simple flow for data management, moving between instances, dictionaries, JSON strings, and files.
-# It involves creating various classes essential for AirBnB functionality, such as User, State, City, and Place, all inheriting from BaseModel.
+4. It involves creating various classes essential for AirBnB functionality, such as User, State, City, and Place, all inheriting from BaseModel.
-# Furthermore, a storage engine will be developed to manage data persistence, starting with a File storage implementation.
+5. Furthermore, a storage engine will be developed to manage data persistence, starting with a File storage implementation.
-# The project will include comprehensive unittests to ensure the correctness of all classes and the storage engine.
+6. The project will include comprehensive unittests to ensure the correctness of all classes and the storage engine.

 # How to Start the Command Interpreter
 To start the command interpreter, follow these steps: